AdamTovatt/easy-reasy-database/README.md

 # EasyReasy Database System Overview

-The Easy Reasy Database system is created to make it easier to write database integrations as well as unit tests and database integration tests related to that.
-It provides a simplified and standardized way to write repositories and tests for them that are performant since they run the test code inside transactions that can just be rolled back.
+The EasyReasy Database system simplifies database integration and testing.
+It provides a standardized way to write repositories with automatic connection and transaction management, and includes testing utilities that make integration tests performant by running them in transactions that are automatically rolled back.

 ## Projects